juan-ahv/juan-ahv/README.md

 # Hello, I'm Juan! 👋

-I'm a polyglot who has worked on applications involving the following technologies:
+I'm a polyglot who has worked on projects where I utulized the following technologies:
 - Java
 - .Net
 - Python